Matej Košir – President

 Niamh specialises in mixed methods alcohol policy research and have broad interests within that field.
 Current areas of focus include retail premises licensing, drink driving limits, minimum unit pricing, framing in alcohol policy debates, conflicts of interest, and alcohol use in pregnancy.
 Niamh is recognised internationally for her work on alcohol brief interventions, having advised WHO-Europe, NHS Health Scotland and several European governments.

 Niamh regularly contributes to radio/TV and print news on alcohol.
 Her work has previously led to statements from Scottish Government and questions in parliament.

-Riikka Perälä – Treasurer
+Riikka Perälä – Board member

 Dr. Riikka Perälä received her PhD in sociology in 2012 from the University of Helsinki.
 Her research interests cover in a variety of ways the positions of people suffering from substance abuse problems in welfare policy and welfare service provision.
 She has investigated these issues in the context of needle and syringe exchange programs, opioid substitution treatment programs and housing first policy.
 She is specialized in the ethnographic method.
 Currently, she is working as a coordinator of development and advocacy work in substance ombudsman’s office in Finnish Association for Substance Abuse Prevention.

 Riikka previously served as Treasurer of ICARA from 2018 to 2021, and was appointed as an Ordinary Board member in November 2021.